How to Spend 3 Days in Koh Mak (Slow-Travel Itinerary)

 What To Do on Koh Kham

-• Walk the pristine beaches, some of the whitest sand in Thailand.
+• Relax at the pristine beaches, home to some of the whitest sand in Thailand.

-• Bring some lunch, snacks and water, as facilities on the island are limited.
+• Bring some lunch, snacks and water as facilities are limited on the island.

 Koh Mak - Koh Kham White Sand Beach